mahicshah/FM-codes/README.md

 - - - -
    Branch     |   Overview
 ------------- | -------------
-Java-Codes  | Contains all the Java codes, based on 17 basic Java questions (including different data structures) Python-Codes  | Contains all the Python codes, based on 17 basic Python questions (including different data structures) Software-Sub-Subsystem | Contains all the codes given in the Software Sub-Subsystem of FM.
+Java-Codes  | Contains all the Java codes, based on 17 basic Java questions (including usage of different data structures) Python-Codes  | Contains all the Python codes, based on 17 basic Python questions (including usage of different data structures)
+Software-Sub-Subsystem | Contains all the codes given in the Software Sub-Subsystem of FM.

 - - - -